surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Added numbers to multi line input options (HowTo Steps, etc).
+	* Added numbers to multi line input options (SameAs, HowTo Steps, etc).
+	* Added the SEO by Rank Math plugin to the list of recognized SEO plugins.
 * *Bugfixes*
 	* None.
 * *Developer Notes*